wanelo/image-server/README.md

 }
 ```

+An upload request will block till all images have been created (various sizes) *and* uploaded (either manta or s3, configured in the app).

+### Image Information

-The request returns the *"Image Information"* after the original image is saved to the file store.
+The request returns the *"Image Information"* after an image is uploaded.
-Image outputs are generated after the request is complete.
 The response includes properties of the image, and the image hash to be used to retrieve it in the future.

-### Image Information

 Image properties can be retrieved by visiting the info page.
 The response is the same as the one returned when creating the image.
+Please not url has partitioned the image hash `/123/456/789/<REST_OF_HASH>/`
 ```shell
 > curl http://localhost:7000/p/6e0/072/682/e66287b662827da75b244a3/info.json
 {